schellenberg/computerscience20/_sources/Python/Strings/MoreAboutStrings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. mchoice:: string_accumulator_pattern_test_question_1
-    :answer_a: Ball
+    :answer_a: ball
-    :answer_b: BALL
+    :answer_b: llab
-    :answer_c: LLAB
-    :correct: c
+    :correct: b
-    :feedback_a: Each item is converted to upper case before concatenation.
-    :feedback_b: Each character is converted to upper case but the order is wrong.
+    :feedback_a: Look again at the *order* of the concatenation!
-    :feedback_c: Yes, the order is reversed due to the order of the concatenation.
+    :feedback_b: Yes, the order is reversed due to the order of the concatenation.

     What is printed by the following statements: